ahengine/Unity-Logic-View-Architecture/README.md

 # Unity View Logic Architecture
- This Architct Using these repos: UScreens, UPatterns, UHTTP
+ For Implement This sample of Logic-View Architct, I used these self-made packages: UScreens, UPatterns, UHTTP